Kantō region: History

+The name Kanto literally means "East of the Barrier".
+The name Kanto is nowadays generally considered to mean the region east (東) of the Hakone Barrier (箱根関).
+The antonym of Kanto is the Kansai region meaning "West of the Barrier", which lies in western Honshu and was the center of feudal Japan.

+Kamakura was the political capital during the Kamakura period and it served as the seat of the Kamakura shogunate from 1185 to 1333, established by Minamoto no Yoritomo.

+This was the first military government in Japan's history.
+Kamakura flourished until the fall of the Kamakura Shogunate, and its political functions returned to Kyoto in 1392.

+In 1591, Tokugawa Ieyasu gave up control of his five provinces (Mikawa, Tōtōmi, Suruga, Shinano, and Kai) and moved all his soldiers and vassals to his new eight provinces in the Kantō region.
+The proclamation of this decision happened on the same day Toyotomi Hideyoshi, the de facto ruler of Japan at that time, entered Odawara castle following the surrender of the Hōjō clan after the Siege of Odawara (1590).
+The moment Ieyasu was appointed to rule Kantō, he immediately assign his premier vassals such as Ii Naomasa, Honda Tadakatsu, Sakakibara Yasumasa, and Sakai Ietsugu, son of Sakai Tadatsugu, each to control large area of the former Hōjō clan territories in Kantō.
+Historian such as Kawamura saw this step was meant to bring order the newly subdued population of the area, while also guarding the eastern domains from the influence or threat from the Satomi clan which had not yet submit to the rule of Toyotomi at that time.
+The governors of Kantō region under Ieyasu rule:

+Ieyasu established his personal new seat of power on Edo town, which at that time was an underdeveloped town in Kantō.

-The heartland of feudal power during the Kamakura period and again in the Edo period, Kanto became the center of modern development.
-Within the Greater Tokyo Area and especially the Tokyo-Yokohama metropolitan area, Kanto houses not only Japan's seat of government but also the nation's largest group of universities and cultural institutions, the greatest population and a large industrial zone.
-Although most of the Kanto plain is used for residential, commercial or industrial construction, it is still farmed.
+In the Edo period, Kanto became the center of modern development.
+Within the Greater Tokyo Area and especially the Tokyo-Yokohama metropolitan area, the Kanto plain houses not only Japan's seat of government but also the nation's largest group of universities and cultural institutions, the greatest population and a large industrial zone.
+Although most of the Kanto plain is used for residential, commercial or industrial construction, some land is still farmed.
 Rice is the principal crop, although the zone around Tokyo and Yokohama has been landscaped to grow garden produce for the metropolitan market.

-In between January 1918 and April 1920, Japan was afflicted by Spanish flu pandemic, which the country clamed more than 400,000 lives.

 A watershed moment of Japan's modern history took place in the late Taishō period: the Great Kantō earthquake of 1923.
 The quake, which claimed more than 100,000 lives and ravaged Greater Tokyo area, occurred at a time when Japan was still reeling from the economic recession in reaction to the high-flying years during World War I.

-Operation Coronet, part of Operation Downfall, the proposed Allied invasion of Japan during World War II, was scheduled to land on the Kantō Plain.
-Most of the United States military bases on the island of Honshu are situated on the Kantō Plain.
-These include Naval Air Facility Atsugi, Yokota Air Base, Yokosuka Naval Base, and Camp Zama.